 - Make VMCA an Intermediate CA

 - You can generate a CSR using the vSphere Certificate Manager utility.
-You can then edit the certificate you receive from the CSR to add VMCA to the chain, and then add the certificate chain and private key to your environment.
-When you then renew all certificates, VMCA provisions all machines and solution users with certificates that the full chain has signed.
+You can then edit the certificate you receive from the CSR to add the VMCA to the chain, and then add the certificate chain and private key to your environment.
+When you then renew all certificates, the VMCA provisions all machines and solution users with certificates that the full chain has signed.

 - Replace Certificates with Custom Certificates

-- If you do not want to use VMCA, you can generate CSRs for the certificates that you want to replace.
+- If you do not want to use the VMCA, you can generate CSRs for the certificates that you want to replace.
 The CA returns a root certificate and a signed certificate for each CSR.
 You can upload the root certificate and the custom certificates from the vCenter Server.